Herbal tea: Health risks

 Herbal teas can also have different effects from person to person, and this is further compounded by the problem of potential misidentification.
 The deadly foxglove, for example, can be mistaken for the much more benign (but still relatively toxic to the liver) comfrey.
 Care must be taken not to use any poisonous plants.

 The US does not require herbal teas to have any evidence concerning their efficacy, but does treat them technically as food products and require that they be safe for consumption.

 Fruit or fruit-flavored tea is usually acidic and thus may contribute to erosion of tooth enamel.

+Adverse herb–drug interactions

+Some phytochemicals found in herbs and fruits can adversely interact with others and over the counter or prescription medications, among other ways by affecting their metabolism by the body.
+Herbs and fruits that inhibit or induce the body's Cytochrome P450 enzyme complex function can either cause the drug to be dangerously ineffective, or increase its effective absorbed dose to potentially toxic levels, respectively.
+Best known examples of adverse herb‑drug interactions are grapefruit or St John's wort, contraindicated for several medications including Paxlovid and oral contraceptives, but other herbs also affect the CYP enzyme family, showing herb‑drug interactions.

 Contamination

 Depending on the source of the herbal ingredients, herbal teas, like any crop, may be contaminated with pesticides or heavy metals.

 According to Naithani & Kakkar (2004), "all herbal preparations should be checked for toxic chemical residues to allay consumer fears of exposure to known neuro-toxicant pesticides and to aid in promoting global acceptance of these products".